ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_addingdeletingcert.md

 {:note: .note}
 {:important: .important}

-# Adding, viewing, and deleting certificates for KMIP for VMware on IBM Cloud instances
+# Adding, viewing, and deleting certificates for KMIP for VMware instances
 {: #kmip_standalone_addingdeletingcert}

-After your KMIP for VMware on {{site.data.keyword.cloud}} instance is ready, you must add certificates to it.
+After your KMIP for VMware instance is ready, you must add certificates to it.
 When you no longer need a certificate, delete it from your instance.

-## Procedure to add certificates to KMIP for VMware on IBM Cloud instances
+## Procedure to add certificates to KMIP for VMware instances
 {: #kmip_standalone_addingdeletingcert-add}

 1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
-2. Scroll down to the **KMIP for VMware on IBM Cloud Instances** table, click the instance that you want to add certificates for.
+2. Scroll down to the **KMIP for VMware Instances** table, click the instance that you want to add certificates for.
 3. Click **Add**.
 4. In the **Add Client SSL Certificate** window, enter the certificate name and content.